zextras/tech-doc/source/carbonio/chats.rst

 User Interface
 ==============

-.. to be checked on crb1
+.. to be checked on crb1.
+Perhaps no need to be so detailed?

 .. _chats_team_tab: